Fortress of Solitude

 On one wall of the Fortress, there is a mural that was painted by Superman, depicting how he once created an entire solar system all by himself.

-A room dedicated to Supergirl.
+A room dedicated to his cousin Supergirl.

 A room containing the atomic-powered robots that aid Superman in training and in emergencies.

 Statues of Jor-El and Lara, (Superman's parents), supporting a Krypton globe, form an archway.